DDMAL/jSymbolic2/README.md

 - The ordering of the command line arguments does matter in certain cases.
 - jSymbolic's operation can also be governed by its configuration settings file, as explained further below.
-- If the user does not specify a configuration settings file at runtime, then jSymboic will look for a default one in the same folder as the jSymbolic.jar file, and with the file name jSymbolicDefaultConfigs.txt.
+- If the user does not specify a configuration settings file at runtime, then jSymbolic will look for a default one in the same folder as the jSymbolic.jar file, and with the file name jSymbolicDefaultConfigs.txt.
 If no such file exists, or if it is not a valid jSymbolic configuration settings file, then jSymbolic will simply run with hard-coded default settings.
 - All file or directory paths specified in command line arguments must either be absolute or relative to the directory containing the jSymbolic.jar file.
+- All recursive directory searches for symbolic files will only return files that have valid .mid, .midi or .mei extensions (with any mix of upper-case or lower-case letters).
-- Any errors that occur during batch processing of multiple files will be logged to the terminal.
+- Errors that occur during batch processing of multiple files will be logged to the terminal.
 Processing of other files will not be interrupted..
 - jSymbolic can currently process the following kinds of symbolic music files: MIDI files and MEI files.
 Any files that cannot be parsed by jSymbolic will cause an error message